 National Curriculum, DfE 2014

 Here at St. James', we are fortunate to have a rich and diverse Music/Arts ethos.
 As well as our strong partnership with Tameside Music Service who deliver our main music lessons, music takes place everyday in the form of worship in assemblies.
-We have access to the online Charanga music scheme of work which we use alongside our topic teaching.
+We incorporate music into our topic teaching.
 We have held Artsmark for 3 years and are now in the process of applying for it again.
 As part of this, each class has the opportunity to complete an Arts Award each year which enables them to grow as artists/musicians as they they partake in different art forms.

 Please click on the links below for more information and to view all the exciting musical activities which take place in our school!

 Class 3 and 4 have loved composing with their Hallé musicians, Anna and Paul, this half term.
 Their special Hallé Inspire Project has been centered around their landscapes and portrait topics taking inspiration from Mussorgsky's music, 'Pictures at an Exhibition'.

 The culmination of their wonderful learning was presented at St James Church to family and friends.
 Well done to everyone involved.